-- DTX301 is an adeno-associated virus 8, or AAV8 gene therapy product candidate designed for the treatment of patients with ornithine transcarbamylase, or OTC, deficiency.
+DTX301 is an adeno-associated virus 8, or AAV8 gene therapy product candidate designed for the treatment of patients with ornithine transcarbamylase, or OTC, deficiency.
 OTC is part of the urea cycle, an enzymatic pathway in the liver that converts excess nitrogen, in the form of ammonia, to urea for excretion.
 OTC deficiency is the most common urea cycle disorder and leads to increased levels of ammonia.
 Patients with OTC deficiency suffer from acute hyperammonemic episodes that can lead to hospitalization, adverse cognitive and neurological effects, and death.
-We have reported positive data from the first and second dose cohorts of the Phase 1/2 study, and expect data from the third dose cohort in mid-2019. - DTX401 is an AAV8 gene therapy clinical candidate for the treatment of patients with glycogen storage disease type Ia, or GSDIa, a disease that arises from a defect in G6Pase, an essential enzyme in glycogen and glucose metabolism.
+We have reported positive data from the first and second dose cohorts of the Phase 1/2 study, with two responders maintaining normalized rates of ureagenesis through 52 weeks and 78 weeks.
+We expect to provide an update on the third dose cohort of the DTX301 study around the end of 2019.

+DTX401 is an AAV8 gene therapy clinical candidate for the treatment of patients with glycogen storage disease type Ia, or GSDIa, a disease that arises from a defect in G6Pase, an essential enzyme in glycogen and glucose metabolism.
 GSDIa is the most common glycogen storage disease.
-We have reported positive data from the first dose cohort of the Phase 1/2 study, and expect data from the second dose cohort in mid-2019.
+We have reported positive data from the first and second dose cohorts of the Phase 1/2 study, with all patients showing a clinical response with improvements in glucose control and other metabolic parameters compared to baseline.
+The confirmatory expansion cohort of three patients at the second cohort dose is now underway, and we expect data from this cohort in the first half of 2020.